Apply Your University Courses With Uni Enrol

 Interests normally have these qualities:

-- You spend a lot of time researching the topics relating to “What Am I Good At?”
+- You spend a lot of time researching the topics relating to what you’re good at.

 Even gamers need to undergo intensive training to be world champions.